xKRD/inferno-shoutbox-fixed/README.md

 **CVE:** Pending

 #### Description
-The shoutbox `newshout` and  `deleteshout` and `updateshout` action completely lacks CSRF token validation, allowing attackers to forge requests that post messages on behalf of authenticated users without their knowledge or consent.
+The shoutbox `newshout` and  `deleteshout`, `updateshout` and all others actions completely lacks CSRF token validation, allowing attackers to forge requests that post messages on behalf of authenticated users without their knowledge or consent.

 #### Proof of Concept
 ```http